Website Redesign

 For the Canadian website, those using the new site recalled more articles than those using the old site.3 For the U.S. website, there were no differences across the two sites.

-screen shot 2020 04 30 at 12.26.39 pm
+Screen Shot 2020 04 30 at 12.26.39 PM

 We analyzed whether differences in recall across the old and new sites varied depending on people’s age and their previous experience with the news organization’s site.4 Similar differences in article recall appeared regardless of study participants’ age or previous experience with the news organizations’ websites.